ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/configuration/security-configuration.markdown

 {PANEL:Security.MasterKey.Exec}

-A command or executable to run which will provide a (256-bit) Master Key, If specified, RavenDB will use this key to protect secrets.
+A command or executable to run which will provide a (256-bit) Master Key.
+If specified, RavenDB will use this key to protect secrets.

 - **Type**: `string`
 - **Default**: `null`